veillette/physics-book/contents/ch23ReactanceInductiveAndCapactive.md

 <div class="title">
 AC Voltage in an Inductor
 </div>
-When a sinusoidal voltage is applied to an inductor, the voltage leads the current by one-fourth of a cycle, or by a  $$90 \degree $$ phase angle.
+When a sinusoidal voltage is applied to an inductor, the voltage leads the current by one-fourth of a cycle, or by a  $$90 ^\circ $$ phase angle.

 </div>